-2002 WATER QUALITY REPORT
+2003 WATER QUALITY REPORT

-The City of Florence is pleased to report that the drinking water supplied to its citizens and customers throughout the 2002 calendar year was of the highest quality and exceeded all state and federal health and safety standards.
+The City of Florence is pleased to report that the drinking water supplied to its citizens and customers throughout the 2003 calendar year was of the highest quality and exceeded all state and federal health and safety standards.

-"Our customers consistently tell us that drinking water quality is a high priority," said Drew Griffin, the City of Florence's Director of Public Works and Utilities.
-"In that respect, it is gratifying to provide this summary of monitoring and sampling results obtained during 2002 so our customers can be assured that their drinking water continues to meet all standards."
+"Our number one priority is to ensure that our customers are receiving high quality drinking water," said Drew Griffin, the City of Florence's Director of Public Works and Utilities.
+"We are pleased to present our 2003 Water Quality Report that provides a summary of monitoring and sampling results.
+These results demonstrate that our drinking water continues to meet all state and federal standards."